xiel/use-location-state/README.md

 const [priceMax, setPriceMax] = useQueryState('priceMax', 30)
 ```

+The `defaultValue` works as a fallback and is returned when there is no value in the query or location state for this parameter.

+The `defaultValue` can not be changed after the first render, so that same url always provides the same state.

 ### useLocationState()

 `useLocationState()` is perfect, when you want to store a state that should not be reflected in the URL or in case of a complex data structure like a nested object/array.